 The research again begs the question: Do advisors want their clients to gain knowledge if in doing so they become less dependent upon their advisor?

-It is noteworthy that the percentage of investors who claim to be very knowledgeable and do not use an advisor is the same (61 percent) as those investors who claim to be most aggressive in their investment decisions and do not use an advisor.
+It is noteworthy that the percentage of investors who claim to be very knowledgeable and use an advisor is the same (61 percent) as those investors who claim to be most aggressive in their investment decisions and use an advisor.
 The correlation between knowledge and risk tolerance shows up in multiple ways in the Spectrem study.

 Top Takeaways for Advisors